Ford Focus RS Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Ford Focus RS are $1,580 a year with full coverage.
-Comprehensive insurance costs an estimated $362 a year, collision insurance costs $688, and liability is $372.
-Liability-only insurance costs around $438 a year, and high-risk driver insurance costs $3,424 or more.
-Teen drivers pay the highest rates at up to $5,744 a year.
+Estimated insurance rates for a Ford Focus RS are $1,580 a year including full coverage.
+Comprehensive costs an estimated $362, collision insurance costs $688, and liability coverage is $372.
+A liability-only policy costs around $438 a year, and high-risk insurance costs around $3,424.
+Teens pay the most at up to $5,744 a year.

 Average premium for full coverage: $1,580

-For a driver in their 40's, Ford Focus RS insurance prices range from the low end price of $438 for minimum levels of liability insurance to a high of $3,424 for a high-risk driver policy.
+For the normal driver, insurance rates for a Ford Focus RS range from the low end price of $438 for a discount liability-only rate to the much higher price of $3,424 for coverage for higher-risk drivers.

-Choosing to live in a large city can make a big difference on car insurance rates.
-More rural locations have lower incidents of collision claims than larger metro areas.
-The diagram below illustrates how location helps determine insurance prices.
+Choosing to live in a large city has a large influence on the price of auto insurance.
+More rural locations are statistically proven to have lower incidents of comprehensive and collision claims than cities with more traffic congestion.
+The example below illustrates how geographic area affects insurance prices.

 Use the form below to get customized rates for your location.